All Episodes

 What I find so dangerous about it is that it operates under the veneer that it is objective when it is anything other than that.

-It sounds very intelligent, it sounds very authoritative.
+It sounds very authoritative.

-First they changed the logo, and I saw that and I thought, yeah, but are they going to still change the interior of the uh buildings because that's not what the customers want.
+First, they changed the logo, and I saw that, and I thought, yeah, but are they going to still change the interior of the buildings?

-Uh what do you think is going on with this?
+What do you think is going on with this?

-Over and over again, we see corporations counter programming and going head to head with the perspectives and the cultures and the opinions of their own base.
+Over and over again, we see corporations counter-programming and going head-to-head with the perspectives and the cultures and the opinions of their own base.

 We see that especially like with NASCAR, for example.

-Uh, there are two sometimes conflicting motivations for the corporations.
+Well, I think there are two sometimes conflicting motivations for the corporations.

-Uh but the other issue I I think is that you're seeing that the people who come to head these corporations have gone through the institutions and they've actually absorbed uh you know this leftist propaganda and left this ideology as a as their way of being in the world.
+But the other issue, I think, is that you're seeing that the people who come to head these corporations have gone through the institutions.

-And so they're really out of touch with the consumer in many cases, such as cracker barrel or Bud Light.
+And so they're really out of touch with the consumer in many cases, such as Cracker Barrel or Bud Light.

-Corporations, you know, basically run the West.
+Corporations basically run the West.

-They run this country, they run the countries in the West.
+They run the countries in the West.

 I mean, there's nothing new there.